 The Main Types of Scars

 From old scars to fresh ones, the amount of scar tissue that forms atop a wound dictates how the skin will appear after the healing process.
-According to New York dermatologist Dendy Engelman, MD, scars are generally pink or dark marks that form when skin heals with a different texture or color, such as in the case of hyperpigmentation caused by acne scars.
+Scars are generally pink or dark marks that form when the skin heals with a different texture or color, such as in the case of hyperpigmentation caused by acne scars.
 New collagen generates and creates newly-textured skin, like when stretch marks appear darker or lighter than the skin they have replaced.

 However, there are many different treatment options for scars.
 From procedures using lasers, surgical excision, platelet-rich plasma facials, chemical peels, or silicone gel sheets to improve injured skin, the best scar treatments depend on the depth and size of the wound.

 Acne Scars - Acne can cause scars in a variety of shapes, sizes, and colors with some severe types of acne creating deep, permanent damage to the skin.

 Contracture Scars - The specific type of scar left behind after a burn injury is called a contracture scar.
 It is named this way because burned skin tends to contract and tighten, leaving a scar that may limit movement.
 Contracture scars can run as deep as the nerves and muscles.

 Keloids and Hypertrophic Scars - According to the American Osteopathic College of Dermatology, hypertrophic scars and keloid scars look similar.
 They are both raised scars that are the result of an injury.
 However, hypertrophic scars are red scars that occur more often and do not grow as large as keloid scars.
 Keloids are the result of select cells overproducing and are more common among individuals of African or Asian descent.